phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 More directories - A script that creates a directory with permissions 751 in current working directory

 Change group - A script that changes group owner

+Owner and group - A script that changes owner and group owner offiles and directories in the working directory